Sunday, May 10, 2020

 8. Purchase of new equipments for continuous up gradation of CTVS department.

-9. Administrative responsibility as Head 2017-2020.
+9. Administrative responsibility as Head 2017-2020 and May 2024 till date.

 10. Starting of new course PDCC in Thoracic Surgery from 2020.